mirror-shades/doxa/docs/tetras.md

 const angel is neither;

 function living(alive :: tetra) {
-    if alive then "I am alive"?; else "I am not alive"?;
+    if alive then "I am alive"? else "I am not alive"?;
-    if not alive then "I am dead"?; else "I am not dead"?;
+    if not alive then "I am dead"? else "I am not dead"?;
 }

 "zombie"?;